-Whether you just bought a new home or want to increase the safety of your long-term residence, here are nine insights you can use to fireproof your home on the inside and out.
+Whether you recently bought a new house or hope to increase the safety of your long-term residence, fire safety is essential.
+Moving forward, here are ten tips you can use to fireproof your home’s interior and exterior.

 1. Install or check smoke detectors